TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/generalOptions.md

 </pre>

 #####
-Grid settings and column definitions can be changed dynamically, you can see example below.
+Grid settings and column definitions can be changed dynamically, you can see an example below.

 #####For Knockout
 In HTML: